 The Bank's investment portfolio is composed primarily of overnight cash at the Federal Reserve Bank of Boston ("FRBB") and other correspondent banks and common equity investments.
 The Bank occasionally invests in other short-term income investments, such as U.S. Treasury debt securities, U.S. Government-sponsored enterprise ("US GSE") debt securities, bank subordinated debt, and FDIC-insured certificates of deposit.
 The Bank also has a significant investment in the stock of the Federal Home Loan Bank of Boston ("FHLB"), held to secure the Bank's borrowing relationship, and an investment in the Community Reinvestment Act ("CRA") Fund, a mutual fund which invests in securities which qualify under the CRA securities test.
 The Bank's investment portfolio is managed by the Bank's senior officers in accordance with the investment policy approved by the Board of Directors.
-At December 31, 2022 and 2021, the Bank's investment portfolio totaled \$473.4 million and \$387.6 million, respectively, which represented 11% of the Bank's total assets.
+At December 31, 2023 and 2022, the Bank's investment portfolio totaled \$509.7 million and \$473.4 million, respectively, which represented 11% of the Bank's total assets in both periods.

 Cash.
 Cash is primarily a source of liquidity to fund the Bank's real estate lending operation and absorb any volatility in the Bank's funding position.
-As of December 31, 2022, the Bank held \$341.5 million in cash at the FRBB, which represented 8% of total assets.
+As of December 31, 2023, the Bank held \$344.5 million in cash at the FRBB, which represented 8% of total assets.

 Equity Investments.
 Utilizing its authorities under FDIC regulations and Massachusetts law, the Bank makes investments in marketable public common equity securities.
 These investments are not viewed as a source of liquidity and are managed to produce superior returns on capital over a longer time horizon.
 The Bank's process is focused on identifying businesses with strong returns on capital, owner-oriented management teams, good reinvestment opportunities or capital discipline, and reasonable valuations.
+At

-At December 31, 2022, the Bank held \$55.0 million in common equity investments.
+December 31, 2023, the Bank held \$70.9 million in common equity investments.
 The portfolio is concentrated in a relatively small number of investments in the financial services and technology areas.